The Man I Love (1947 film): Production and reception

 Warner Bros. purchased the rights to Maritta Wolff's novel Night Shift in 1942 for $25,000, with the original intention of casting Ann Sheridan and Humphrey Bogart in the film adaptation.
 Working titles for the film were Night Shift and Why Was I Born?, the latter a 1929 song by Jerome Kern and Oscar Hammerstein II which featured in the movie.
 Production fell behind schedule because Lupino was suffering from exhaustion - she fainted during one scene with Robert Alda and had to be cut out of her tight-fitting dress - finishing 19 days late and $100,000 over budget.

 In a contemporary review in The New York Times Bosley Crowther characterized the film's mood as "both silly and depressing, not to mention dull".
-Film critic Leonard Maltin gave it 3 stars out of 4.

-When the movie started being distributed on television in 1956, 6 minutes were cut that were present in the original theatrically released version in order to avoid paying licensing costs for the 1929 song, Bill, featured within the sequence.
+When the movie started being distributed on television in 1956, 6 minutes were cut that were present in the original theatrically released version in order to avoid paying licensing costs for the 1929 song, "Bill", featured within the sequence.
 Until the 2024 Blu-ray release from Warner Archive, the 90-minute cut was what was distributed on home video and television.

 The Man I Love later became Martin Scorsese's primary inspiration for his film New York, New York (1977).